 The engineering fabrication trade supports international trade and connectivity.
 The production of shipping containers, cranes, railways, and even pipelines are all products of fabrication.
 These enable the transportation of goods and resources across the globe.
 By producing the infrastructure that supports global supply chains, fabricators are an integral part of the worldwide economy, contributing to both local and international development.

-Bendigo TAFE provide a piotal role in the engineering trade by being a major provider who offer multiple engineering courses that allow you to get work ready in this thriving trade, or as bridging courses into futher study:
+Bendigo TAFE provide a pivotal role in the engineering trade by being a major provider who offer multiple engineering courses that allow you to get work ready in this thriving trade, or as bridging courses into further study:

 Certificate III in Engineering - Fabrication Trade (MEM31922)